appseed-io/ionic2-oauth/README.md

 # Ionic2 OAuth app
-An Ionic 2 tutorial application demonstrating Facebook and Google login.
-This app is based on the Supermodular2 starter application .
+An Ionic 2 application based on the Supermodular2 starter.
+This project is the source code of a tutorial on How to Add Facebook and Google Login to your Ionic 2 App With Cordova OAuth, originally published at http://appseed.io/node/69.

 * Project's Home: https://github.com/skounis/supermodular2